Research

 Quantum Hall in topological semimetal

 Various quantum transport phenomena have been proposed in topological Dirac semimetal, which corresponds to the parent phase of topological materials with topologically non-trivial electronic structures.
-While theoretical research has taken the lead in this field, successful fabrication of extremely high-quality thin films of cadmium arsenide, an ideal topological Dirac semimetal, enables us to study novel transport states originaintg in the three-dimensional Dirac dispersions.
+While theoretical research has taken the lead in this field, successful fabrication of extremely high-quality thin films of cadmium arsenide, an ideal topological Dirac semimetal, enables us to study novel transport states originating in the three-dimensional Dirac dispersions.
 We elucidate quantum transport represented by quantum Hall effect, by performing control experiments with film techniques such as electric field effect and chemical substitution.

 Chiral zero mode transport

 Topological semimetal is predicted to form a characteristic bulk electronic state called chiral zero mode under magnetic fields and exhibit unprecedented conduction composed of the bulk and surface states connected via Weyl points.
-In fact, conduction of the surface sate and its quantization have been observed in our high-quality cadmium arsenium films, suggesting the possiblity that quantum Hall conduction normally appearing in two-dimensional systems can be extended into three-dimensional systems, where the top and bottom surfaces are connected by the chiral zero mode.
+In fact, conduction of the surface sate and its quantization have been observed in our high-quality cadmium arsenide films, suggesting the possibility that quantum Hall conduction normally appearing in two-dimensional systems can be extended into three-dimensional systems, where the top and bottom surfaces are connected by the chiral zero mode.
 We conduct research with the aim of developing a new quantum transport theory based on the chiral zero mode.

 Novel magnetic topological materials